International Day of the Bible

 “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work” (2 Tim.
 3:16).

-Reading the Word of God doesn’t necessarily result in an emotional experience.
-However, when you choose to make its principles the primary input affecting your worldview, your life will change—for the better!
+Reading the Bible doesn’t necessarily result in an emotional experience.
+However, when you choose to make those principles the primary input affecting your worldview, your life will change—for the better!
 Make that choice today!

 (1) While Satan persists unrelentingly to draw men away from God, we know his attempts are futile.
 God will decisively deal the final deathblow and crush Satan’s kingdom (Rom.
 16:20; Rev. 20:10).